 This picture from Henrietta Witte’s burial was taken on May 17, 1915.
 Behind it you will see the split picket fence surrounding the graves of Carl and Marie Louise, their son Ferdinand, and their niece Marie Lissette Witte.

 This picture, taken in January 2020, shows the graves as they are today.
 The headstone defines the three graves as being Hagedorns, but there is nothing to indicate who each individual is.
-It is believed that Marie Lissette Witte is buried just outside of the wooden frame.
+Oral family history tells that Marie Lissette Witte is buried just outside of the wooden frame.
 A large rosebush has been growing from the center grave for over a century.

 The Hagedorn Rosebush in full bloom.